 Poor vampires.
 Lately, just like the children of beauty-pageant-obsessed mothers, they’ve been squeezed into sexy costumes and made to pout and cock their hips for a crowing audience.
 Some people (lots of people) love it, and others just feel a bit uncomfortable about the whole thing.
-The romantic, sparkly notion of vampires has unfortunately eclipsed the older, darker, more disturbing vampires lately, but not John Ajvide Lindqvist’s debut novel and bestseller Let the Right One In (AKA, Let Me In) (2004).
+The romantic, sparkly notion of vampires has somewhat eclipsed the older, darker, more disturbing vampires lately, but not in John Ajvide Lindqvist’s debut novel and bestseller Let the Right One In (2004).
 Lindqvist puts a dark and original spin on the living-dead.
 His vampires are capable of forming loyal friendships, a theme in this novel, but they’re not romantic or sexy; they’re weird and stinky and they like Rubik’s Cubes.

 In an interview with The Northlander, Lindqvist said he was bored with the popular, romanticized version of vampires and wondered what it would really be like to be a child vampire.
 He realized it would be “an absolutely horrible existence.
 Miserable, gross and lonely.
 And hence the way Eli is depicted.”